jacobemery/linux1-ansible-lab/instructions/4_run_playbooks.md

 ansible-playbook site.yaml
 ```
 * As you can see, the playbook ran perfectly smooth a second time!
-* And since the site.yaml playbook is idempotent, it doesn't matter if you were in yesterday's class or not.
-Now everyone's servers are in the same `state`.
+* And since the site.yaml playbook is idempotent, it doesn't matter if you did the previous lab or not.
+Now your server is in the same `state` as it would've been.
 * Different colors represent each task's effect on the state of the server:
     * ${\color{green}ok}$: when the server is already in the desired state and no action was performed.
     * ${\color{yellow}changed}$: when an action was performed (doesn't necessarily mean it is now in the desired state).